-The leaves are opposite, lanceolate to ovate, hairy, with entire leaf margins.
+The leaves are opposite, lanceolate to ovate, hairy, with entire leaf margins and short stalks.

 The small bright magenta flowers appear in the late spring, summer and fall.
 The flowers are used as a nectar source by many small butterflies and bees.